A comprehensive guide to optimizing Retrieval-Augmented Generation (RAG) systems for production use.

 Step 5: Generate answer with appropriate sources

-Corrective RAG Variant:
+Corrective RAG Variant

 Focuses specifically on correction strategies: